 Trade and Investment

 Australian companies are playing important roles in the provision of goods and services and increasingly as investors.
 While larger miners such as BHP Billiton and Glencore (formerly Xstrata Copper) have been involved in Peru for many years, Australian ‘juniors’ are establishing project offices in Peru.
-Examples of companies developing significant projects in Peru include Latin Resources, Metminco, Minera Gold, Laconia Resources and Minera IRL.
+Examples of companies such as Latin Resources, Metminco, Minera Gold, Laconia Resources and Minera IRL are present.
 Australian global engineering firms such as Worley Parsons, Ausenco and SKM have also opened offices in Peru.
-In addition numerous Australian technology companies have recently established a presence to target the mining industry.
+In addition, numerous Australian technology companies have recently established a presence to target the mining industry.
 Educational institutions such as University of Queensland’s Sustainable Mining Institute are actively developing relationships with Peruvian counterparts.

 Every two years Peru hosts a major mining Expo and Convention - Extemin and Perumin.
 25 Australian companies participated in the Austrade managed Australia pavilion at Extemin in September 2013.